 Here are our answers to your questions about Door Alarms so you can decide for yourself if they’re your first or best defense against intruders.

-is a wireless alarm in two parts that attaches directly to the door and door jamb, then makes a sound whenever the door is opened.
+A door alarm is a wireless alarm in two parts that attaches directly to the door and door jamb, then makes a sound whenever the door is opened.
 This type of alarm can be programmed to chime or flash a light when the door is opened, or they can sound a high-decibel alarm to alert of an intruder.
 Door alarms are popular with homeowners because they are relatively inexpensive and very easy to install.
 Although some whole-home alarm systems linked to an off-site monitoring company include door alarms, standalone door alarms offer reliable intruder alerts at a home’s most accessible entry points without the expense and outside involvement of a monitoring company.

 Wireless door alarms run on batteries and generally include two elements: a sensor and a magnet.
 The sensor component is attached to the door frame, and the magnet — typically contained inside the main alarm component — attaches to the door itself.
 An electrical current runs between the magnet and the sensor in a complete circuit, and when the door is opened, it breaks the circuit and triggers the alarm.
 Door alarms can be programmed to chime pleasantly as a heads-up that children or guests are coming or going, and they can quickly and easily be reprogrammed at night to sound a high-decibel alarm when the door is opened.

-A is a combination of multiple door alarms, perhaps including window alarms and motion sensors, that work together via Wi-Fi to monitor an entire house or other building.
+A Door Alarm System is a combination of multiple door alarms, perhaps including window alarms and motion sensors, that work together via Wi-Fi to monitor an entire house or other building.
 The various wireless alarms connect to a central monitoring hub or control panel inside the home.
 These can generally be programmed for low-level alerts during the day when family members or tenants may be moving around or coming and going, which can help monitor energy costs by making sure doors are not left open unnecessarily.
 Like standalone door alarms, the system can be set to sound a high-decibel alarm if the door is opened when everyone is gone or sleeping.

-are portable, wireless, battery operated devices shaped like a conventional door stop.
+Door Stop Alarms are portable, wireless, battery operated devices shaped like a conventional door stop.
 The wedge shape and nonskid pad offer some physical barrier to an intruder attempting to open the door, but the real power of a Door Stop Alarm is the high-decibel sound it emits whenever pressure is applied to it.
 When someone attempts to open the door, the pressure against the device triggers a loud alarm that’s audible up to 1,000 feet away.
 Ideal for hotel rooms, dorm rooms, apartments and bedrooms, Door Stop Alarms offer security while traveling or staying in a communal residence.